 Audience and Advertising

 Newspapers have a broader audience because of the "something for everyone" approach.
 A given magazine may appeal only to members of the organization that publishes it, or to people interested in a particular topic.
-At the same time, even special-interest magazines such as Vegetarian Times or the shopping magazine Lucky might go out to everyone in the country.
-Few newspapers are read outside their home cities or counties.
+A special-interest magazine such as Vegetarian Times or the shopping magazine Lucky, however, may go out to everyone in the country.
+Few newspapers are read outside their home city or county.

 This in turn affects the ads inside the publication.
-Both types of publications rely on subscriptions for part of their income, though most rely more heavily on advertising for income.
+One of the things the two media have in common is that both rely heavily on advertising for income.
 Advertising in newspapers reaches all readers in a specific geographical area.
 Specialty magazines can tailor advertising to a niche audience.
 Someone selling services or software to writers knows that an ad in The Writer or Writer's Digest will be seen by people interested in writing careers and probably nobody else.

 Unlike a daily newspaper, which can advertise a sale or event happening just a couple of days later, a magazine with a slower publication schedule needs ads that are more evergreen.
 Many readers may not pick up and read the issue they bought immediately.

 Newspapers have a simple layout and design.
 They're overwhelmingly black and white, with occasional color photos and ads.
 Magazine layouts are often more complex, and make a much stronger use of color.